samtools/hts-specs/htsget.md

 The values of `Origin` and `Access-Control-Request-Headers` (if any) of the request will be propagated to `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` respectively in the preflight response.
 The `Access-Control-Max-Age` of the preflight response is set to the equivalent of 30 days.

-# Method: get reads by ID
+# Request

+## Methods

     GET /reads/<id>
+    GET /variants/<id>

-The core mechanic for accessing specified reads data.
+These are the core mechanics for accessing specified reads and variants data.
 The JSON response is a "ticket" allowing the caller to obtain the desired data in the specified format, which may involve follow-on requests to other endpoints, as detailed below.

-The client can request only reads overlapping a given genomic range.
+The client can request only records overlapping a given genomic range.
 The response may however contain a superset of the desired results, including all records overlapping the range, and potentially other records not overlapping the range; the client should filter out such extraneous records if necessary.
 Successful requests with empty result sets still produce a valid response in the requested format (e.g. including header and EOF marker).

 ## URL parameters